 The future plan for Greens Lake is to return to a natural watering regime and visitors can expect to see increased flora and fauna when the lake returns to a natural watering regime.
 This includes increased vegetation and habitat complexity, meaning increased breeding and feeding for a diverse range of waterbirds.

 This will also bolster natural flows and will achieve downstream benefits in the River Murray system – most importantly to spur native fish breeding in the Goulburn River, Gunbower Creek and downstream waterways.

 The removal of five pumps that transfer water out of Greens Lake, undertaken as part of the Connections Project, will save close to $200,000 in ongoing annual costs.
 Over ten years, that’s $2 million that would have to be funded by our customers.

 The pipe connecting the lake to the irrigation delivery network will remain.

 GMW doesn’t increase storage levels for recreational needs unless requested by a water entitlement holder.
 Its core role is to harvest, store and deliver water for its customers and entitlement holders who own water.

 GMW is working with other stakeholders, including the Goulburn Broken CMA and Taungurung Land and Waters Council, to identify the ecological and cultural objectives at the site.

 Land and On-Water Management Plans

 The Greens Lake Land and On-Water Management Plan 2014 is now available at our L&OWMP page.

 Greens Lake is an off stream storage situated approximately 7.5 kilometres north-east of the small township of Corop.
-Greens Lake's only catchment is from rainfall and floodwater runoff.

 Greens Lake is a natural basin, and few works were required to convert the basin into a storage.
 Construction of a pump station and pipelines commenced in 1966, and opened in October 1968.